 - Any graded in-class work will be evaluated as an additional homework grade. - The best 11 of 13 quiz scores will be used to calculate your quiz grade (10% of the course grade).
 Therefore, there will be no rescheduling for quizzes except in the case of a University-approved absence. - The first exam is of a low percent to give you the opportunity to better understand my style of exam.
 If your grade is particularly low on the first exam, you may elect to weigh the final exam at 35% and "drop" the first exam from your course grade.
-To take advantage of this, you must inform me via e-mail by April 29 at 5:00 PM. - All grading policies of the Department of Chemistry and University hold.
+To take advantage of this, you must inform me via e-mail by April 28 at 5:00 PM.

-- Late policy: Materials submitted in print are due at the beginning of class on the date specified, and electronic material is to be sent by 11:30 AM on the date specified with your last name as the file name.
+- All grading policies of the Department of Chemistry and University hold. - Late policy: Materials submitted in print are due at the beginning of class on the date specified, and electronic material is to be sent by 11:30 AM on the date specified with your last name as the file name.
 Items submitted within 24 hours of the due date will be given 50% credit and after 48 hours, no credit. - Miscellaneous: For those issues not explicitly noted in these documents, the instructor may set policies during the semester.
 However, no part of this course does or is meant to supersede the policies of the University of Vermont and the College of Arts and Sciences. - Learning Goals: The Department of Chemistry has a set of learning goals for all chemistry majors.
 The specific learning objectives of this class are meant to directly address some of these goals as part of the broader program for students taking chemistry courses. - 1.
-Students will demonstrate general knowledge in chemistry and will be able to apply chemical and physical principles in the solution of qualitative and quantitative chemical problems. - 2.
-Students will understand the interplay of observational data, hypotheses, and hypothesis-driven experimentation through application of the scientific method. - 3.
-Students will become proficient in chemical laboratory techniques and be able to apply these to practical and current problems in research. - 4.
-Students will be able to read and critically evaluate the chemical and scientific literature. - 5.
-The students will learn to present scientific data clearly and effectively through both written and verbal communication.
+Demonstrate general knowledge in chemistry across all subdisciplines and be able to apply chemical and physical principles in the solution of qualitative and quantitative chemical problems. - 2.
+Solve qualitative and quantitate problems by developing a rational strategy, including the ability to estimate the solution and test the validity of the solution. - 3.
+Demonstrate proficiency in experimental chemical techniques and be able to apply these to practical and current problems in research. - 4.
+Describe the objective of a chemical experiment, execute the experiment correctly, and collect and analyze relevant data, akin to the scientific method. - 5.
+Understand and adhere to procedures and regulations for the safe handling, use, and disposal of chemical reagents. - 6.
+Collect data digitally and analyze such data with appropriate software. - 7.
+Locate, retrieve, and determine of the utility of chemical information using modern library search techniques. - 8.
+Use chemical principles to critically evaluate current scientific literature. - 9.
+Present scientific data clearly and effectively through both written and verbal communication.

-Parts of CHEM 131 specifically addresses goals 1, 2, 4, and 5.
+Parts of CHEM 131 specifically addresses aspects of goals 1, 2, 7, 8, and 9.